 Experiencing robust growth over the past decade requires more from county government to assist its new and existing residents, and Williamson County is dedicated to meeting those needs.
 “Demand on county services is directly tied to population growth.
 As one of the fastest growing counties in Texas and the United States, it is vital that we adequately address the needs of our population through the services we provide,” stated County Judge Bill Gravell.

 Large employers have transformed Williamson County over recent years into a dynamic, self-sustaining community with less dependency on Austin.
 Major retail and commercial developments began appearing from 1999 to present, including the Rivery in Georgetown, the Premium Outlet Mall, the IKEA-area retail development and the La Frontera mixed-use center in Round Rock, and the new Hutto Innovation Business Park.
 Health care and higher education have both become major factors in the growth of Williamson County as well.

 Williamson County also continuously ranks as one of the healthiest places to live by the University of Wisconsin and the Robert Wood Johnson Foundation.
-Williamson County is ranked 2nd in Health Factors, which measure the rate of education, housing, crime, employment, unhealthy behaviors and exercise.
-These components are considered to be “changeable behaviors” and indicate the current and future health of a county.
-The county ranks 4th in Health Outcomes, which are based on length of life and the quality of daily physical and mental health.
+Williamson County is ranked the second healthiest place in live in Texas among ranked counties.
+Counties are evaluated using a variety of data including Health Factors, which measures the rate of education, housing, crime, employment, unhealthy behaviors and exercise, and Health Outcomes, which are based on length of life and the quality of daily physical and mental health.

 Real estate is booming, retail business is rapidly building, and people are moving to Williamson County at a steady and fast pace!
 Whether it is for its available jobs, relatively affordable cost of living, its natural beauty and resources, mild climate, or its small-town community way of life, Williamson County is the best place to call home!